What Does it Take to Be a Solar Sales Representative or Assessor?

 - Solar Sales Specialist

-In the United States, there were 343,600 jobs for Solar Sales Representative or Assessor in 2016.
+There were about 343,600 jobs for Solar Sales Representative or Assessor in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Solar Sales Representative or Assessor by 2026.
-The BLS estimates 37,000 yearly job openings in this field.
+There will be an estimated 37,000 positions for Solar Sales Representative or Assessor per year.

 The states with the most job growth for Solar Sales Representative or Assessor are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.